HaruNashii/RPS/README.md

 ---

 ## License
 This Project are licensed under the MIT licence.
-Please see the [license](https://github.com/HaruNashii/RPS/blob/main/LICENSE) file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
+Please see the [license](https://github.com/HaruNashii/RPS/blob/main/LICENSE) file for more information. tl;dr you can do whatever you want. :)

 ---